20 Tips for Mastering M365

 13. How to Create a Mail Merge

 Mail merge gives you an easy way to send personalized emails and newsletters to people on your contact list.
-You can use Publisher to do Mail Merge using one of two methods.
+You can use Publisher for M365 to do Mail Merge using one of two methods.

 Open Publisher to create an address list.

 - After opening a new Publisher file, choose Blank Page Sizes from the Popular Publication Types panel.
 Choose an available page size and then click on Tools from the menu bar.
 Use your mouse to select the Mailings and Catalogs option.
 When the sub-menu appears, choose Create Address List.
 You now see the New Address List dialog.